how heavy refurb can maximise rental income

 the importance of covering overheads

 It isn’t just renters facing increased costs though.
-As has been well documented, prices of everything from food to fuel are spiralling and the Bank of England has warned that inflation could rise to around 8% by spring.
+As has been well documented, prices of everything from food to fuel are spiralling and the Bank of England has warned that inflation could continue to rise.
 It is crucial that property investors and landlords not only cover their overheads but ensure they have enough margin for error.

 The best way of achieving this is by ensuring landlords are getting maximum yield out of any rental property.
 There are often multiple ways a property can be made more profitable, from undertaking a light modernisation to more substantial structural works, including extensions and reconfigurations.
 It is likely that any increase of the square footage will help to secure a higher rental income.